detorresramos/AutoCSF-Benchmarks/README.md

 Four patches are applied, all listed in `methods/vlburr/README.md`.
 One is material to the reported numbers: upstream's frequency model accumulates class counts in a `float`, which stops incrementing above $2^{24}$.
-On C. elegans and rice this understates the dominating fraction badly enough to suppress filtering altogether, so the counts are made exact before normalizing; `make verify` carries a regression check for it.
+On C. elegans and rice this understates the dominating fraction enough to suppress filtering altogether, so the counts are made exact before normalizing; `make verify` carries a regression check for it.
 The other three register the unfiltered arm as a benchmark, release a build buffer to lower peak memory, and fix a macOS